 Can I sign up on the day?

 Yes, as long as the event hasn’t sold out.
 On arrival, please head towards the registration tent.
-Please note, we will only be able to accept cash entries on the day.
+We are able to accept cash and card payment on the day.

 Can I upgrade or downgrade on the day?